Home / Career Guides / Underwriter

 Underwriters decide whether to provide insurance to an applicant and on what terms.
 This includes deciding on the premium rate, exclusions or conditions, and the policy limit.
 They also decide whether to renew existing policies based on changes in risk.
 These decisions are based on a careful risk assessment and the insurance company’s risk appetite.

-How does an underwriter work with other professionals in the insurance industry?
+How does an underwriter work with other individuals in the insurance industry?

 What challenges might an underwriter face?